 Pushing changes from a staging environment to a live one is a crucial but often overlooked part of the WordPress development process.
-When done correctly, it can save you hours (or even days) of development time.

-Content
+Site’s Content

 • Review all of the text to ensure it’s accurate and free from any grammatical and spelling errors.
-This includes the main text content, as well as all headings, titles, image captions and alt text.
+This includes the main text content, as well as all headings, titles, image captions, and alt text.

 • Make sure all contact details are accurate across the site.